Video by Pastor Rick Warren

 Q. Are there any verses about integrity and honesty in the Bible?

-A. Yes, several verses in the Bible address integrity and honesty.
+A. Yes, there are several verses in the Bible that address integrity and honesty.
 Some examples include:

 Q. How does integrity relate to good character?